awesome-foursome/boardgame-bliss/README.md

 [Stockfish](https://stockfish.online) for providing the third party API with suggested moves.

+[BGG](https://boardgamegeek.com) for providing the third party APIs with content on games.

+[Tronald Dump](https://www.tronalddump.io) for providing the third party API with dump quotes.

 [Net Ninja](https://www.youtube.com/@NetNinja) for Bulma CSS tutorial.

 [Bulma CSS](https://bulma.io/) for providing the CSS framework.